 - In Kyoto, the shinkansen leave and arrive at the shinkansen platforms on the south side of Kyoto Station (clearly marked from everywhere).

-- You can purchase Tokyo to Kyoto shinkansen tickets online at GoVoyagin and have them delivered to your Tokyo hotel.
+- You can also purchase Tokyo to Kyoto shinkansen tickets online.

 Do You Need Reserved Seats on the Shinkansen?